-Is the supporting evidence adequate? □Yes □No Will additional clarifications be needed? □Yes □No Have you contacted all the faculty member rs involved? □Yes □No Have you received a copy of the invigilation on report? □Yes □No Is there strong evidence to justify that an ineeds to take place? nvestigation □Yes □No Did the student request a withdrawal from studies? his/her □Yes □No The application is valid and the request is accepted □Yes □No a timely manner, providing him/her with an rejection.
-In case you meet with the application form.
-Decision: • • • Grounds of the decision: Program Coordinator or responsible faculty member Name Signature - Ignatur Date
+Is the supporting evidence adequate? □Yes □No Will additional clarifications be needed? □Yes □No Have you contacted all the faculty members involved? □Yes □No Have you received a copy of the invigilation report? □Yes □No Is there strong evidence to justify that an investigation needs to take place? □Yes □No Did the student request a withdrawal from his/her studies? □Yes □No The application is valid and the request is accepted □Yes □No